enceladus-rex/webauthn-rp/docs/source/index.rst

 .. figure:: _static/webauthn-authentication-flow-01.svg
   :width: 750
-  :alt: Webauthn Authentication Flow
+  :alt: WebAuthn Authentication Flow

-  Webauthn Authentication Flow
+  WebAuthn Authentication Flow (Figure 2 of WebAuthn Standard)

 Authentication is very much like registration, however some of the message formats are different and consequently the parsing and validation operations as well.
 The steps